 When I was growing up in the mid-1960's Annuals (then called “King-Size Specials” although I always found the word Annual to be more substantial) were a special treat.
 With school out and the endless summer ahead, there was time to enjoy lazy days filled with exploring the outdoors, going to the movies, spending time with friends and - of course - reading comics.
 A trip to the candy store from June-August meant that Marvel would be putting out their latest yearly extravaganzas, an “extra” issue of their top monthly comics.
 The Bullpen Bulletins heralded their arrival, although we never knew what day they would actually show up, so anticipation was strong.
 Depending on their schedules, Marvel’s Specials featured either all new material or a combination of new and reprint stories.

 The first “King-Size Specials” I recall my brother John buying off the stands was in the summer of 1966.
-I was 6 years old, and the sounds of the Beatles “Paperback Writer”, Sinatra’s “Strangers in the Night”, and The Loving Spoonful’s “Summer in the City” wafted through transistor radios.
+I was six years old, and the sounds of the Beatles “Paperback Writer”, Sinatra’s “Strangers in the Night”, and The Loving Spoonful’s “Summer in the City” wafted through transistor radios.

 Amazing Spider-Man Special # 3, Summer 1966.
 Romita pencils; Esposito inks.
 The Avengers, Spider-Man and the Hulk.
 What more could a six year old ask for??

 Amazing Spider-Man Special # 3 featured Spidey attempting to join the Avengers.
-It wasn’t the greatest story, only clocked in at 20 pages and, unlike earlier Annuals, included NO special features.
-More importantly It included reprints of Amazing Spider-Man #’s 11 & 12, a two-part extravaganza by Lee and Ditko with the villainous Dr. Octopus taking center stage.
+It wasn’t the greatest story, only clocked in at 20 pages and, unlike earlier Annuals, special features were nowhere in sight.
+It DID include reprints of Amazing Spider-Man #’s 11 & 12, a two-part extravaganza by Lee and Ditko with the villainous Dr. Octopus taking center stage.
 It was probably the first time I was able to fully enjoy that tale, as my brother only had issue # 12 in his collection.
-Ditko’s art and storytelling was riveting as always and Lee's dialogue equal to the task.
+Ditko’s art and storytelling was riveting as always and Lee's dialogue was equal to the task.

 FF Special # 4; Kirby pencils; Sinnott inks.
 All this and the battle of the century reprinted!